 Furthermore, by consistently meeting your customer expectations.
 You are in a position to address this next possible small business goal example…

 Your pricing strategy should fit with your overall business strategy.

 For example, low-cost producers typically offer value pricing.
 Whereas companies that deliver innovative products and services command premium prices.

-Of course, the goal is to sell for as high of a price as possible.
+Of course, the goal is to sell for as high a price as possible.
 Without destroying demand.
 For whatever it is you sell.

 Okay.
 We have talked about setting a strategy.
 Also, increasing revenues and meeting customer expectations.